because better moms make a better world.

 MOPS Meeting Dates 2017

 The budget for MOPS comes from registration dues, and is divided up to cover all the costs.
 These funds are used primarily for MOPS to MOM connection, and craft costs (including MOPPETS).
-There is a one time non-refundable registration fee of $25.00 due at the time you sign up (this goes to MOPS International and can be paid at www.mops.org/join) There are also semester dues of $25.00 which should be paid at the first meeting.
+There is a one time non-refundable registration fee of $31.95 due at the time you sign up (this goes to MOPS International and can be paid at www.mops.org/join) There are also semester dues of $25.00 which should be paid at the first meeting.
 There are two semesters a year.

 We will be following the Guilford County Schools schedule.
 If school opens one hour late, MOPS will be held as scheduled.
 If schools open two hours late or are closed, MOPS will be cancelled.
 If we miss more than two meetings we will arrange make up dates.